 Factors in Die Casting Die Design:

 Gravity Die Casting (GDC): In this method, molten aluminum is poured into the die using gravity.
-GDC is favored for producing parts with fewer porosity issues and allows for heat treatment.
-However, it is generally less efficient than HPDC in terms of production speed.
+GDC is favoured for producing parts with fewer porosity issues and allows for heat treatment.
+However, it is generally less efficient than HPDC regarding production speed.

-Low Pressure Die Casting (LPDC): LPDC involves pushing molten aluminum into the die cavity under low pressure, typically around 5-15 psi.
+Low-pressure die Casting (LPDC) involves pushing molten aluminum into the die cavity under low pressure, typically around 5-15 psi.
 This method is well-suited for producing high-integrity, complex parts with improved mechanical properties.
 LPDC minimizes porosity and enhances dimensional accuracy and surface finish.
 It is ideal for larger castings and offers versatility with various aluminum alloys.

-General Wall Thickness Considerations: When design casting mould dies, wall thickness is a critical factor.
+General Wall Thickness Considerations: Wall thickness is a critical factor when designing casting mould dies.
 Uniform wall thickness ensures even cooling and reduces the risk of defects such as warping and shrinkage.
-Design considerations must account for material flow and cooling rates to achieve optimal results.
+To achieve optimal results, design considerations must account for material flow and cooling rates.

 Aluminum Die Casting Tonnage Calculation: